-“She always knew how to light up the room wherever she would go,” said student Jenny Jirsa.
-“She brought people together in ways in so many different ways.”
+"She always knew how to light up the room wherever she would go," said student Jenny Jirsa.
+"She brought people together in so many different ways."

 "I know her beautiful smile and personality will live in us and she will continue to look down at us and bless us from above," Raveena said.

-Aarti (prayers) were held Monday, Sept.
+Aarti (prayers) was held Monday, Sept.
 18, with prarthana sabha (prayer service) following at BAPS Shri Swaminarayan Mandir.

 Ria's death is being investigated by police and charges are expected; an arrest was made on Sept.
 19.

-A prayer vigil planned by students will be held at the Arches on Thursday, Sept.
+A prayer vigil planned by students was held at the Arches on Thursday, Sept.
 21, from 8:30-10:00 p.m.
-The entire University of St. Thomas community is welcome to attend.
-Please gather on the Summit Avenue side of the Arches.
+The entire University of St. Thomas community was welcome to attend.

-A funeral service will take place Saturday, Sept.
+A funeral service took place Saturday, Sept.
 23, from 1:30-4 p.m. in the Anderson Student Center, James B. Woulfe Alumni Hall.
-Those who attend are asked to wear white or neutral colors to honor Hindu tradition.
-The funeral will be closed to media so that family and friends may grieve in private.
+Those who attended were asked to wear white or neutral colors to honor Hindu tradition.
+The funeral was closed to media so that family and friends may grieve in private.